daalber/PubMedToSheet/README.md

 2) A preview of the study appears with its relevant data.
 A confirmation dialog asks to confirm the desired study, and lists potential errors in data (i.e. missing data/fields)

 3) Upon confirmation, the study is added to the sheet.
-The sheet is saveable at any time.
+The sheet can be saved at any time.

 ### Feel free to use, modify, etc. Credit is appreciated.
 MIT License.